The Association for Talent Development (ATD) is the world’s largest professional association dedicated to the talent development field.

 The chapter hosted a conference of Texas, Oklahoma and Arkansas Chapters in 2009.

-In May 2014, the American Society of Training and Development (ASTD) — to better reflect and support the global nature, tremendous diversity, influence, and impact of our profession — changed its name to the Association for Talent Development (ATD).
+In May 2014, the national organization American Society of Training and Development (ASTD) — to better reflect and support the global nature, tremendous diversity, influence, and impact of our profession — changed its name to the Association for Talent Development (ATD).

 The Past Presidents of the Fort Worth / Mid-Cities chapter were instrumental in building our chapter into the organization it is today.
 To view the Past Presidents click here